Ladies, Lords and Erkki Bill – herd-books of the Ayrshire Cattle

 At the beginning of the 20th century, Gösta Serlachius and G. A. Serlachius Ltd. bred Ayrshire Cattle in Mänttä.
 As a reminiscence of this, in the library of the Serlachius Museums you find a publication series with flexible binding called Kantakirja ayrshirerotuisesta nautakarjasta Suomessa (Herd-book of the Ayrshire Cattle in Finland).
 The herd-books reveal that a little more than one hundred years ago, cows and bulls in Finnish farms could have just as solemn names as any race horse ever, names that might even cause some amusement.

 Of course, instead of checking the names, cattle breeders checked quite different kinds of information in the herd-book.
-In the early publications of the Ayrshire Association, for each animal 14 different measures are listed as well as its colour.
-The listing of the external characteristics of the animals was later on completely abandoned, but the annual production of the cows registered in the herd-book was important.
-It was indicated in a table showing each cow’s production of milk and butterfat, as well as detailed information on the calves that were born.
+In the early publications of the Ayrshire Association, 14 different measures stand in the list for each animal including their its colour.
+The listing of the external characteristics of the animals stopped later on, but the annual production of the cows registered in the herd-book was important.
+They wrote it down in a table showing each cow’s production of milk and butterfat, as well as detailed information on the calves that were born.

 The first Ayrshire cows in the herd-book of Gösta Serlachius’s farm Isoniemi were registered in 1909.
 The Mänttä farm of G.A.
 Serlachius Ltd. is mentioned in the herd-book of 1915.
 The cows of both farms had simple names, such as Valborg, Rusko and Sievikki.
-In 1919, the bulls of the farms were also accepted into the herd-book: Gösta Serlachius’s Amos Butter and the Serlachius Company’s Timon Taito and Manu Kurki.
+In 1919, the bulls of the farms also found their names into the herd-book: Gösta Serlachius’s Amos Butter and the Serlachius Company’s Timon Taito and Manu Kurki.

 During the 1920ies, Serlachius’s farms in Mänttä moved over to breeding the landrace cattle breed of western Finland.
-On the Sillanpää farm in Jyväskylä belonging to the Serlachius Company, Ayrshire cattle were being bred even later on.
+Sillanpää farm in Jyväskylä belonging to the Serlachius Company, breaded Ayrshire cattle even later on.